underscoreio/essential-scala/src/pages/implicits/creating.md

 Much safer -- it'll take a spam bot more than a few microseconds to decypher that!

 You might recognise `PersonWriter`, `DateWriter`, and `ObfuscatedPersonWriter` as following the type class instance pattern (though we haven't made them implicit values at this point).
-The `HtmlWriter` trait is the type class.
+The `HtmlWriter` trait, which the instances implement, is the type class itself.

 <div class="callout callout-info">
 #### Type Class Pattern